Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 Lacazette turns 30 in May.
 Should Arsenal decide to hand him a new deal at the end of the season, they would have another thirty-something player tied down to a long-term contract.

 Arsenal have had issues in this area in the past.
-The Mesut Ozil saga and Willian’s disappointing performances since his move from Chelsea last summer should serve as warnings against making the same mistake again.
+The Mesut Ozil saga, Aubameyang's struggles this season and Willian’s disappointing performances since his move from Chelsea last summer should serve as warnings against making the same mistake again.

-At 29 and with one year left on his contract, Arsenal could fetch between £15 million ($20m) and £20m ($27.5m) for Lacazette if they were to decide to sell him this summer, with the added bonus of removing his £180,000-a-week salary from the wage bill.
+At 29 and with one year left on his contract, Arsenal could fetch between £15m ($20m) and £20m ($27.5m) for Lacazette if they were to decide to sell him this summer, with the added bonus of removing his £180,000-a-week salary from the wage bill.

 With money tight at present due to the coronavirus pandemic, that is cash that could be used elsewhere on a younger forward with his best years still ahead of him.

-Should he sign a new contract, however, Lacazette will be committed to Arsenal well into his 30s, would no doubt want a pay rise and would have little sell-on value.
+Should he sign a new contract, however, Lacazette would be committed to Arsenal well into his 30s, would no doubt earn a pay rise, and would have little sell-on value.

 The Cons: His performances will decline

-That was a deal that was celebrated at the time, but it was one the club quickly regretted as the German’s performances and contributions rapidly began to decline.
+That was a deal celebrated at the time, but it was one the club quickly regretted, as the German’s performances and contributions rapidly began to decline.

 That might not happen straight away for the in-form Lacazette but there will come a time when age eventually catches up with him.